 Unlike some towns, Norwood isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Norwood are a mix of both white- and blue-collar jobs.
 Overall, Norwood is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Norwood who work in management occupations (18.85%), office and administrative support (18.08%), and food service (8.46%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Norwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.